erikstmartin/dotfiles/README.md

 ###### Font
 Open iTerm2 and go to Preferences &gt; Text

-Change font for both "Regular Font" and "Non-ASCII Font" to _Source Code Pro for Powerline_.
+Change font for both "Regular Font" and "Non-ASCII Font" to `Source Code Pro for Powerline`.
 If you wish for the font size in your terminal to match the font size in the vim configuration, set your font size to _14pt_.

 ###### Colors

-Open iTerm2 and go to Preferences &gt; Colors
-Click "Load Presets..."
+Open iTerm2 and go to Preferences &gt; Profiles &gt; Colors Click "Load Presets..."
 Click "Import"
-Navigate to and select "~/Dropbox/dotfiles/vendor/deps/base16-iterm2.git/base16-bright.dark.itermcolors"
+Navigate to and select `_vendor/base16-iterm2/base16-default.dark.256.itermcolors`

-Now you can click "Load Presets..." again and select "base16-bright.dark"
+Now you can click "Load Presets..." again and select "base16-default.dark.256"